Frequently Asked Questions

 Tipping – also widely referred to by its Arabic term as “baksheesh” – is a way of life in the Middle East.
 Locals themselves will usually tip anyone who provides them with services.
 In many cases, people depend on the tips they receive to supplement the low salary and wages of the Middle East region.

-While on tour in the Middle East, it is customary and even expected to tip small service providers such as restaurant and bar waiters, hotel staff, reception, cleaning personnel, bell boys, taxis, and van drivers.
+While on tour in the Middle East, it is customary and even expected to tip small service providers such as restaurant and bar waiters, hotel staff, reception, cleaning personnel, luggage porters, taxis, and van drivers.
 Tips are regarded as an essential means of supplementing income for those working in the tourism industry.

 To make things as easy as possible and avoid embarrassing situations, G Adventures has developed a tipping kitty system where your Tour Leader will collect a contribution from everybody at the start of your tour and use this kitty to tip anybody who has provided services to the group as a whole.
 A guideline for tipping is about $5-$10 USD per day, depending on the quality of the service – this does not include your G Adventures Tour Leader.
 On Day 1 of your tour, your Tour Leader will be able to advise on the amount required from everybody to form the tipping kitty for your trip.
 You can pay in USD or the equivalent local currency, preferably the latter.
 The Tour Leader will be able to advise you on the exchange rate and the total required in either currency